 - Time-bound: have I clearly established when the goal must be met?
 For OKRs this time is usually one quarter

-It’s important to decide beforehand, what is considered a success in KRs.
-You must be sure on what is expected of you.
+It’s important to decide beforehand what is considered a success in KRs.
+You must be sure about what is expected of you.
 Do your managers want you to achieve 100% on or goals or should you set them so ambitious, that 60% is a good result?
-If you’re tasked with setting your own KRs, make sure you and your boss have a clear understanding on that.
+If you’re tasked with setting your own KRs, make sure you and your boss have a clear understanding of what you're supposed to do.
 Often OKRs are set very ambitiously and a 70% completion is considered a job very well done.

-While set quarterly you should still go over your OKRs every week.
-That’s how you make sure that the work you do is really important and doesn’t just waste your time.
+You should go over your OKRs every week.
+You need to make sure that the work you do is important.

 Adapting OKRs with Weekdone.

-Shawn Rucks, CEO of deverus, one of many Weekdone OKR software users, points out that at first the process of adapting OKRs can be difficult.
-For example, deverus moved their goal planning from once a year to quarterly OKRs and that required more disciplined thinking.
+Shawn Rucks is the CEO of deverus.
+He's also a Weekdone OKR software user, so he knows the challenges with getting started with OKRs.
+One of these struggles comes in the form of moving goal planning from once a year to quarterly OKRs.
+This is an absolutely enormous cultural change that requires commitment on every level.
 “It is hard, because you are asking somebody to clearly define what they are going to do and how to get it done” said Rucks.

-He thinks that it helps adapting to a new system if the leader believes in it, manages it and embraces it.
-“And thanks to Weekdone everybody else can see what I do and that has made an impact” said Shawn.
+If a leader believes in a system, adapting is much easier.
+“And thanks to Weekdone everybody else can see what I do and that has made an impact,” said Shawn.

 „Weekdone is a great way to track progress on your daily work as well as map your career aspirations to smart OKRs.
 However, as software goes, it's only as good as its users, so it very much depends on the way the company is using it.
 Overall, I think it can add value to any business and its workforce if used correctly.“